SenpaiSimon/raspberry-pico-windows-development/README.md

 ![menu](./pics/buildTool.png)

 If your list does not contain the last four entries then select `[Scan for kits]` and try again.
-Now select one of the two compilers with `amd64_x86` or with `x86_amd64` in its name.
-If one of the two does not work, then try the other one.
+Now select GCC x.x.x `arm-none-eabi` as your compiler.

 ---